hieuvp/learning-python/advanced-tutorials/sets/README.md

 a = ["Jake", "John", "Eric"]
 b = ["John", "Jill"]

-# Print out a "set" containing all the participants
-# from the event A who did not attend the event B
+# Print out all participants from the event A who did not attend the event B
 print(set(a).difference(set(b)))
 ```